jakemcc/jakemccrary.com/source/_posts/2015-12-19-clojurescript-treat-warnings-as-errors.markdown

 We weren't seeing this warning before so we opened ClojureScript's source and found the
 [default warning handler](https://github.com/clojure/clojurescript/blob/452edf43927566cc0ea0a3846706c0294cef235d/src/main/clojure/cljs/analyzer.cljc#L360-L366).
-The default handler checks that the `warning-type` is set to true `*cljs-warnings*`.
+The default handler checks that the `warning-type` is set to true in the map `*cljs-warnings*`.
 Inspired by the default handler we added the same check to the start of our warning handler.

 ```clojure
 :warning-handlers [(fn [warning-type env extra]